ibm-messaging/mq-golang/README.md

 * Added a collector that prints metrics in a simple JSON format.
 See the [README](cmd/mq_json/README.md) for more details.
 * Fixed bug where freespace metrics were showing as non-integer bytes, not percentages

+14 Dec 2016
+* Minor updates to this README for formatting
+* Removed the pointless xxx_CURRENT_LENGTH definitions from cmqc

 ## Health Warning